Suspending your studies or leaving the University

 Suspending your studies

-You can suspend your studies for several reasons, including:
+If you are an undergraduate or postgraduate-taught student you can suspend your studies for several reasons, including:

 - academic issues

 - personal, social or family issues

 If you are thinking about suspending your studies, you can talk about your options in confidence with:

 - Student Services

 You must meet with your Director of Studies or Personal Tutor to request suspending your studies.

 You will also need to complete a Change in Circumstances form, which you can get from your department.